phossystems/Reverse/README.md

 * Download the Project as ZIP and extract it somewhere you can find again, but won't bother you. (or use git to clone it there)
 * Open Fusion360 and press ADD-INS > Scripts and Add-ins
 * Select the tab Add-Ins and click the green plus symbol next to "My Add-Ins"
-* Navigate to the extracted Project forlder and hit open
+* Navigate to the extracted Project folder and hit open
 * The Add-in should now appear in the "My Add-Ins" list.
 Select it in the list.
-If desired check the "Run ond Startup" checkbox and hit run.
+If desired check the "Run on Startup" checkbox and hit run.
 * The Commands will appear as SURFACE > CREATE

 # Changelog